*There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.*

 Mistakes in Investing for Retirement

-About 5 years ago I was watching a PBS special with Suzy Orman where she was telling the audience low-cost index funds was a smart way to invest your money for retirement.
+About 5 years ago I was watching a PBS special with Suzy Orman where she was telling the audience low-cost index funds was one way how to invest money wisely.
 I was so excited to hear this.
 I thought I was being let in on a special secret.

 I was at a new job and the 401k money from my previous employer was sitting where it had been before.
 I thought this was my opportunity to roll the money over into an IRA and invest it more wisely.

 So what did I do?
-I reached out to a financial adviser, to invest my money in low-cost index funds.
+I reached out to a financial advisor, to invest my money in low-cost index funds.